rrrrrrockpang/aperitif/README.md

 # Apéritif

-A demo will be online very soon before the CHI presentation.
+A demo will be online very soon for CHI.
 Link will be here soon.
 Stay tuned.

 Apéritif is a Chrome extension that scaffolds your preregistration experience with tipcs for statistical analysis, recommendation for statistical tests, visualization for sample size selection, and code/method generation. (under review)